Towards Precise Channel Knowledge Map: Exploiting Environmental Information from 2D Visuals to 3D Point Clouds: Introduction

 \section{Introduction}

-The forthcoming sixth-generation (6G) wireless systems are expected to enable a wide range of breakthrough applications from extended reality (XR) and space-air-ground integrated communications to connected and autonomous vehicles (CAV), which impose stringent performance requirements, such as peak terabit-per-second data rates, sub-millisecond latency, high-precision synchronization, and extreme reliability \cite{tataria20216g}.
-To achieve these goals, an extensive deployment of ultra-massive multiple-input multiple-output (MIMO) antenna systems is demanded, potentially involving hundreds or even thousands of antennas, along with significantly broader spectrum bandwidth and operation at higher frequency bands.
-However, conventional methods of acquiring channel state information (CSI), predominantly through pilot-based measurements, are becoming increasingly unsustainable for such high-dimensional channel due to their excessive resource consumption and limited scalability, especially in wideband and ultra-massive MIMO systems \cite{ zeng2021toward,zeng2023tutorial}.
+The forthcoming sixth-generation (6G) wireless systems are expected to enable a wide range of breakthrough applications, ranging from extended reality (XR) and space-air-ground integrated communications to connected and autonomous vehicles (CAV), which impose stringent performance requirements, such as peak terabit-per-second data rates, sub-millisecond latency, high-precision synchronization, and extreme reliability~\cite{tataria20216g}.
+To achieve these goals, an extensive deployment of ultra-massive multiple-input multiple-output (MIMO) antenna systems is demanded, potentially involving hundreds or even thousands of antennas, along with significantly wider bandwidths and operation at higher frequency bands.
+However, conventional methods of acquiring channel state information (CSI), predominantly through pilot-based measurements, are becoming increasingly unsustainable for such high-dimensional channels due to their excessive resource consumption and limited scalability, especially in wideband and ultra-massive MIMO systems~\cite{zeng2021toward,zeng2023tutorial}.